bocoup/webpack-workshop/content/00-core/02-module-bundlers/content/00-module-bundlers.md

 ---

-# You can do more with webpack

-- Use loaders
-  - styles / css, static files, babel...
-- Use plugins
-  - extract text
-  - uglify / minify
+# More than a source code bundler

+- Load styles and files and other code languages
+- Use plugins to optimize run time like extracting css into its own file and minifying source with uglify
-- Webpack watch, dev middleware and dev server
+- Fast rebuilds with webpack watch mode, dev middleware and dev server

 ???

 Webpack is way beyong just webpacking scripts, you can connect it to different loaders, attach plugins including some to uglify your code, open a watch monitor for auto updates, connect to dev middleware and set a dev server.

----